hmdprs/data-scientist/README.md

 ### [Your First Machine Learning Model](https://www.kaggle.com/dansbecker/your-first-machine-learning-model)

 - Selecting Data for Modeling
-  - The dataset has too many variables to wrap your head around.
+  - Datasets have too many variables to wrap your head around.
 We'll start by picking a few variables using our intuition.
 Later, we use statistical techniques to automatically prioritize variables.
     ```python
     # look at the list of all columns in the dataset
     melbourne_data.columns
     # filter rows with missing values
     dropna_melbourne_data = melbourne_data.dropna(axis=0)
     ```
-  - Selecting The **Prediction Target** (`y`)
+  - Selecting the **Prediction Target** (`y`)
     ```python
     y = dropna_melbourne_data['Price']
     ```